AppliedDrones/Onboarding/README.md

 [Ubuntu 22.04 LTS Jammy Jellyfish](https://releases.ubuntu.com/jammy/) (required).

 Note for Windows Users: You may either:
-1. Install VirtualBox to create a virtual machine running Ubuntu 22.04 LTS.
+1. (**Highly Recommended**) Install VirtualBox to create a virtual machine running Ubuntu 22.04 LTS.
 This approach lets you simulate the target environment without altering your primary Windows setup.
 2. Dual-boot Ubuntu using a spare 32GB flash drive.
 Follow [this tutorial](https://youtu.be/uqZIp4ay-3s?si=bqlBcCVlpb37reJl).

 Note for Mac Users: M-series chips are incompatible with Ubuntu due to the locked-down ARM architecture.
 As an alternative, you may either: